A Transformation Approach that Makes SPAI, PSAI and RSAI Procedures Efficient for Large Double Irregular Nonsymmetric Sparse Linear Systems: Numerical experiments

 \subsection{S-SPAI and N-SPAI}

-In this section, we illustrate that N-SPAI is much more efficient than S-SPAI with the same parameters used in SPAI, in which the initial pattern of $M$ is that of $I$, and we take $\eta=0.4$, $l_{\max}=20$ and add five most profitable indices to the pattern of $m_k$ at each loop for $k=1,2,\ldots,n$.
+We will show that N-SPAI is much more efficient than S-SPAI with the same parameters used in SPAI, in which the initial pattern of $M$ is that of $I$, and we take $\eta=0.4$, $l_{\max}=20$ and add five most profitable indices to the pattern of $m_k$ at each loop for $k=1,2,\ldots,n$.
 The number of nonzero entries in $m_k$ is therefore no more than $1+5\times 20 =101$ for the given parameters.
 Consequently, if good preconditioners have at least one column whose number of nonzero entries is bigger than 101, SPAI may be ineffective for preconditioning \eqref{equation}.
-Table~\ref{table-spai} shows the results, where the notation $\ast$ indicates that S-SPAI could not construct $M$ within 100 hours, for S-SPAI the notation $iter$ stands for the number of iterations that BiCGStab uses, and for N-SPAI $iter$ stands for the maximum iterations of BiCGStab for the $s_1+s_2+1$ systems \eqref{equation-b}, \eqref{equation-col} and \eqref{equation-row} preconditioned by $M$.
+Table~\ref{table-spai} shows the results, where the notation $\ast$ indicates that S-SPAI could not construct $M$ when 100 hours are consumed, and the notation $iter$ stands for the numbers of iterations and maximum iterations that BiCGStab uses for \eqref{equation} and the $s_1+s_2+1$ systems \eqref{equation-b}, \eqref{equation-col} and \eqref{equation-row}, respectively.